 William Reed Huntington (1838-1909) ... he inspired the Chicago-Lambeth Quadrilateral

 The next conference took place in 1878.
 But two other important events in the life of the Anglican Communion took place before that: the diestablishment of the Church of Ireland; and, in 1870, the publication by an American Episcopal priest, William Reed Huntington (1838-1909), of his book, The Church Idea, An Essay toward Unity.

 Huntington later became rector of Grace Church, an influential New York parish.
 Although never a bishop, Huntington had more influence on the Episcopal Church – perhaps even on the Anglican Communion – than most bishops.

-Huntington’s proposals in the Church Idea were aimed initially at establishing what he described as “a basis on which approach may be by God’s blessing, made toward Home Reunion” – his way of describing Anglican reunion with the Roman Catholic and the Orthodox Churches.
+Huntingdon’s proposals in the Church Idea were aimed initially at establishing what he described as “a basis on which approach may be by God’s blessing, made toward Home Reunion” – his way of describing Anglican reunion with the Roman Catholic and the Orthodox Churches.
 But his proposals eventually helped the formulation of the Chicago-Lambeth Quadrilateral, which summarised four elements that would help both define what an Anglican Church is and what Anglicans would accept as the basis for talks on Church unity.

-Huntington was worried about what the word Anglicanism conveyed, and its nostalgic appeal.
+Huntingdon was worried about what the word Anglicanism conveyed, and its nostalgic appeal.
 “The word brings up before the eyes of some a flutter of surplices, a vision of village spires and cathedral towers, a somewhat stiff and stately company of deans, prebendaries and choristers, and that is about all.”
 [The Church Idea, p.
 124].